akshay-battu/resumeParser/README.md

 Upload a candidate's resume, extract structured profile data with an LLM, and automatically request — then collect — their PAN and Aadhaar identity documents by email.

-> **Demo disclaimer:** This is a hiring-assignment demo, not a production KYC system.
-Do not upload real government ID documents.
-All sample data is fictional.

 ## Live deployment

 **https://resumeparser-production-f5cd.up.railway.app**